underfanreal/MESN-1.0/README.md

 ### Opening the source with a diffrent editor
 1. Download the source code file (*.sb3)
 2. Load a compatible Scratch editor.
-4. Load CloudLink (This isn't nesseary if you're using Adacraft.)
+4. Load CloudLink (This isn't necessary if you're using Adacraft.)
 5. Open the source code file.

 #### Compatible editors: